biolab/scorange-hugo/content/blog/2019-06-AML-identification-VanGalen-Cell2016.md

 Apart from some mismatches along the putative cell differentiation trajectories (for example with Progenitor Monocytes and Monocytes along the continuum of cells from HSCs to monocytes), cell types overlap.
 <br>

-So, we have achieved what we undertook; characterised human bone marrow cell population and displayed cell differentiation trajectories on t-SNE projection.
+So, we have achieved what we undertook; characterised the human bone marrow cell population and displayed cell differentiation trajectories on t-SNE projection.

 *References*
 \